 Proximity to green spaces can evidently be beneficial to mental health and can help reduce the effects of socioeconomic differences on health.
 ‘Green spaces are often seen as expendable.
 Given the need to build more housing, local authorities are increasing the density of urban development, which puts greater pressure on green spaces.
 They need to use as much available space as possible for housing within their city limits,’ says De Vries.

 Local authorities ought to pay much more attention to the provision of local green spaces, he insists.
 To help local authorities, project developers and urban planners with this, Wageningen researchers have developed a healthy green city design tool which serves as a hub of current expertise on green spaces and health.
 This includes recommendations on everything from how to design green playgrounds for children to the type of green roofs that can capture rainwater and protect against heatwaves.

 While there has been much more research in recent years on green spaces and their impact on health, there is still a lot of uncharted territory.
 ‘Attractive, green and safe outdoor environments reduce stress, including chronic stress.
 That calming effect can contribute to greater self-discipline.’
-Students in Taiwan who were shown images of nature were inclined to then add less sugar to their tea than students who had been looking at images of cities.
+Students in Taiwan who leaving cert history essay guidelines than students who had been looking at images of cities.
 This phenomenon is something that De Vries would like to study in greater depth.
 ‘You could have people take a walk in either a natural landscape or in an urban environment, for example, and then see what they choose to eat for lunch.’